Can I Do It... 'Til I Need Glasses?: Reception

 Variety called it "a juvenile, unfunny screen version of some of the oldest and worst sex jokes in comedy history".

 Linda Gross of the Los Angeles Times wrote that the film was "lamely directed", and had something that "will insult almost everyone".
+A Dayton, Ohio reviewer was more charitable: "A lot of familiar jokes, most of them dirty, are strung together in this well-made anthology."